- About ACCE

 Venue: Australian Science & Mathematics School (ASMS) and online from wherever teachers are located.

-The summit is targeted at senior secondary teachers (both urban and rural) and other educators interested in open learning / distance education in Computing Studies.
+The summit was targeted at senior secondary teachers (both urban and rural) and other educators interested in open learning / distance education in Computing Studies.

 - Identify educators who are working is distance education / open learning activities in Computing Studies and person(s) from other disciplines who have had success in alternative program models or who are experts at online and open learning pedagogies.